spade1345/scratch-compiled/README.md

 ## Current support

-Currently, the following is included in this repo.
+Currently, the following projects are included in this repo:

 ### Stamped Terraria v6

 > Creator: `griffpatch` - <https://scratch.mit.edu/users/griffpatch>

-Currently has the single HTML file.
+> Current contents: Local HTML, Web HTML, standalone for Windows

+Other platforms are planned but not as of yet included.

 ## How?